Is the All Consuming Fire Good?

-Anyone who visits the desert of Sodom and Gomorrah will notice it has perished forever… the Bible says it was a well watered garden before it became a waste land, Genesis 13:10.
+Anyone who visits the desert of Sodom and Gomorrah today will also notice it is not eternally burning.
+Before it was forever destroyed by fire the Bible says it was a well watered garden, Genesis 13:10.

-*Remember the Hebrew word, Olam, and the Greek words, Aion, do not mean Eternal.
+*The Hebrew word, Olam, and the Greek words, Aion, do not always mean Eternal.
 They both refer to an age lasting, perpetual, from one point until the next or until death.
-What lies beyond that is Spiritual, L’Olam.
+What lies beyond our understanding is called L’Olam.

-Tartarus is a Dark, Deep Pit or Abyss but is it Hell?
+Tartarus is a Dark, Deep Pit or Abyss, but is it Hell-fire?

 “O YHVH, You have brought up my soul from Sheol; You have kept me alive, that I would not go down to the Pit.”
 Psalm 30:3

-The Hebrew word “Pit” is “Bor” and often used as a synonym for “Sheol,” “the Grave.”
+The Hebrew word for “Pit” is “Bor” and often used as a synonym for “Sheol,” “the Grave.”

-“For if God did not spare the angels when they sinned, but cast them into Hell…” 2 Peter 2:4
+“For if God did not spare the angels (angelos/messengers) when they sinned, but cast them into Hell (Tartarus)...”
+2 Peter 2:4

-The Greek word translated into English as Hell is Tartarus.
-An Egyptian word borrowed by the Greeks, also referred to as the darkest, deepest or bottomless pit.
+The Greek word, Tartarus, is translated into English as Hell.
+Originally an Egyptian word, borrowed by the Greeks, it refers to the darkest, deepest or bottomless pit.
 Below are two other references of a Dark Abyss or Grave.

-“Weeping and gnashing teeth” describe some very upset and angry people.
-Not only are they cast outside the Kingdom, we see the same description linking the outer darkness to, “the blazing furnace.”
+“Weeping and gnashing teeth” describes some very upset and angry people.
+Not only are they cast outside the Kingdom, don’t miss the same description of “weeping and gnashing of teeth” that links the outer darkness to, “the Furnace of Fire,” or the “Crucible.”

 “The last enemy to be destroyed is death” 1 Corinthians 15:26

-Our Creator is victorious over Death and the Grave.
-The word Hell, along with the man-made concept of eternal, flesh burning fire and the god of the underworld, does not match up to the plum-line of the Original, Perfect, Unchanging Word of Truth, Psalm 18:30; Deuteronomy 4:24; Isaiah 33:14
+The mythological concept of eternal Hell-fire came from our ignorance of The All Consuming Fire.
+When tested it does not match up to the plum-line of YHVH’s Original, Perfect, Unchanging Word of Truth, Psalm 18:30; Deuteronomy 4:24; Isaiah 33:14